ccbogel/QualCoder/README.md

 ### Fedora 44

 Fedora has python 3.14 installed already.
-Fedora has a problem with coding audio / video.
-The software crashes, and unable to find a solution to this for now.
+There is a problem with access VLC from python.
+The software crashes, we are unable to find a solution to this.
+So audio and video are not recommended to be used within a Qualcoder project on Fedora.

 1. Download and unzip the Qualcoder folder.
 Then `cd` to the QualCoder folder.